dlid/gitrid/README.md

 # Change log

+- 1.0.5 - Reworked how remote branches are checked.
+Previous didn't work very well.
+Fixed issue where --verbose did not work
 - 1.0.4 - Less output by default.
 Rearranged some code.
 Added --verbose, --silent, --plain-text, --help options
 - 1.0.3 - Remote branches are now received once, and not per local branch
 - 1.0.2 - Added check to see if local-only branch has any commits.
 This will not be flagged for deletion